Max ROI with GPS Tracking for Trucks

 Hardwired is the serious option

+If uptime matters, hardwired usually wins.
 Hardwired truck trackers connect directly to vehicle power, often 8–33 V DC, and can tie into vehicle sensors to monitor ignition state, run hours, and auxiliary equipment activity.
-Industrial-grade models may also carry IP68/IK08 protection for water, dust, and impact resistance, which is exactly what you want in rough field conditions, as outlined by Lonestar Tracking's hardwired device specifications.
+Industrial-grade models may also carry IP68/IK08 protection for water, dust, and impact resistance, exactly what you want in rough field conditions.
+3

 That matters because a hardwired unit isn't just reporting location.
 It’s feeding you context.
 Was the truck on?
 How long was equipment running?
 Did the driver idle on site?
 Did the unit lose power because someone tampered with it?